muratk3n/thirdwave/en/README.md

 ---

-NBC: "The California Energy Commission is providing $2 million for the project, which will test a commercial marine vessel modified to incorporate hydrogen"
+NBC: "The California Energy Commission is providing $2 million for [a] project which will test a commercial marine vessel modified to incorporate hydrogen"

 [Link](https://www.nbclosangeles.com/news/local/socalgas-to-provide-funding-for-testing-of-hydrogen-fuel-cell-technology-for-marine-vessels/2582877/)